-66. Thacker misused some of the investor funds that he raised from the second round of investments in the Clyde Hill joint venture.
+66. Thacker used some of the investor funds that he raised from the second round of investments in the Clyde Hill joint venture in a manner inconsistent with investor expectations.
 The six investors that invested approximately \$350,000 between October 25 and November 4, 2016 deposited their funds into an Overlake Capital bank account that had a prior balance of approximately \$50,000.
 Between October 25 and November 10, 2016, Thacker used over \$150,000 of the funds in the account for expenses not related to the Clyde Hill project.
 Thacker used approximately \$37,000 to pay expenses on other joint venture projects and he used approximately \$36,000 to make a payment of principal to another joint venture investor.
-Thacker also used \$80,000 as partial payment to Robbins for half of the Overlake Capital partnership.
+Thacker also used \$80,000 as partial payment to Robbins for half of the Overlake Capital partnership, in an effort to salvage the business and ongoing projects.